 General Concerns

-The acceptance criterion for the initial calibration or the calibration verification is a reading of the standard within +/- 0.2-unit of the expected value.
+The acceptance criterion for the initial calibration or the calibration verification is a reading of the standard within +/- 0.2 unit of the expected value.

 On a weekly basis, check the calibration to ensure the % theoretical slope is greater than 90% (if applicable to your instrument type).